Skip to Main Content

 2.2 Accessing Scientific Papers

 Historically, looking up a paper at Vanderbilt required a trip to the Stevenson Science Library or Eskind Biomedical Library and a stroll through the rooms full of bound journal volumes.
 However, in recent years, journal articles have increasingly become available online and in full text.
-So it is becoming rare to have to leave your Internet-connected computer to look up a paper.
+It is becoming rare to have to leave your Internet-connected computer to look up a paper.
 There has been strong pressure in the biomedical community to force publishers to make their journals available to the public without cost or access restrictions.
 So many papers in biomedically-related fields are accessible to anyone who has an Internet connection and a computer.
 In other cases, Vanderbilt has paid for an online institutional subscription (very expensive!!!) to the journal and by recognizing that you are browsing from a computer with a Vanderbilt IP address, you are automatically granted access.
 If you are using a non-Vanderbilt IP address and are retrieving a paper through the library website, you may have the opportunity to access the material through a proxy service by entering your VUNET ID.
 However, even if you are logged on to the proxy service, there are some resources that may not be available (such as downloads of full-text PDFs) from some providers without an actual Vanderbilt IP address.

 In the case where a journal does not have full text access online, you may be able to acquire it in print version.
 If one of the Vanderbilt libraries has a subscription to that journal, you will have to make a trip there to look it up in the paper journal.
 If Vanderbilt does not have a subscription, the article may have to be obtained from another library through a reciprocal lending agreement or Interlibrary Loan.
 However, there are some restrictions on the use of Interlibrary Loan by undergraduates, so it may be easier to just look for another equally relevant paper.